 Step II—Collection of Body of Evidence

-An educational team consisting of the classroom teacher, counselor or school psychologist, and building administrator will collect and review a Body of Evidence for the referred student.
+An educational team consisting of the classroom teacher, gifted coordinator, building administrator, and possible additional staff will collect and review a body of evidence for the referred student.
 This includes assessment results, class work, parental input, teacher observations, performance evaluation, and portfolio review.
-The Identification Committee will make a recommendation for identification.
+The identification committee will make a recommendation for identification.

 Grade Level Learner: Body of evidence suggests the student is performing successfully on current grade level standards.

 Highly-capable Learner: Evidence suggests the student demonstrates potential and/or ability above grade level standards.
 The student may require differentiated teaching strategies or curriculum to ensure academic growth.

 Gifted Learner: Evidence strongly suggests the student demonstrates exceptional potential and/or ability.
 The student is identified as a gifted learner and an Advanced Learning Plan (ALP) will be developed to ensure academic growth and achievement.